jan-kvapil/RFS-POC/README.md

+NOTE: This is simple POC for automated test susite of RustFS.
+It is intended to be an exercise project.
+There is no plan to maintain or update it in the future.

 # RustFS Automated Test Suite

 Automated test suite for [RustFS](https://github.com/rustfs/rustfs) — an S3-compatible object storage service.
 Covers data plane (S3 API) and management plane (admin API) testing.